LeonardoEmili/leonardoemili.github.io/index.md

 # About
 MSc degree in CS with solid background and working experience in Machine Learning/Deep Learning/Distributed Systems.
-Previously, I worked as a research engineer in language modelling at [Apple](https://www.linkedin.com/company/apple/), multilingual named entity disambiguation and dictionary definitions generation at [Sapienza](https://www.linkedin.com/school/sapienzauniversitadiroma/).
+Previously, I worked as a research engineer in the Language Modelling team for Siri at [Apple](https://www.linkedin.com/company/apple/), multilingual named entity disambiguation and dictionary definitions generation at [Sapienza](https://www.linkedin.com/school/sapienzauniversitadiroma/).

 ## Selected projects